 These days I find the obvious candidate for the operating system to be Tiny Core itself.
 As to hardware you've got the option of using what ever you have to hand (old PC, thin client or whatever) or you can install Tiny Core in a Virtual Machine (such as Virtual Box) on your Windows(?) desktop computer.
 The choice is yours.

-Modern thin clients are a lot more powerful than they used to be and I'm currently using a Wyse Dx0D fitted with a dual-core CPU, 2GB of RAM and an 8GB SSD for this task.
-This is running Tiny Core 8.2.1.
-(It is also used as my mirror/test web server for this site and so has Apache 2.4 and various other bits of software loaded on it).
+Modern thin clients are a lot more powerful than they used to be and I'm currently using a Wyse Dx0D fitted with a dual-core CPU, 2GB of RAM and an 4GB SSD for this task.
+This is running the same version of Tiny Core (10.0) that I want to build the new kernel for.

-Installing Tiny Core is straight forward - boot from a pen drive, download the tc-install.tcz app and then run it.
-Perform a frugal installation to the hard disk and, when filling in the command line options, set /home and /opt to be persistent on the hard disk.
+Installing Tiny Core is straight forward - use something like LiLi (Linux Live USB creator) to install Tiny Core onto a pen drive.
+Boot from that pen drive, download the tc-install.tcz app and then run it.
+Install Tiny Core to the hard disk and, when filling in the command line options, set /home and /opt to be persistent on the hard disk.
 If you don't they will be RAM based and so have to be saved/restored on shutdown/boot. (tc's home directory with the kernel files comes in at 1GB).

-The last time I went through this exercise (February 2017) I tried out three thin clients:
+When I went through this exercise back in February 2017 I tried out three thin clients:

 Having set up each machine I did a make clean followed by time make bzImage to get the following results: